melonjs/melonJS/README.md

 - [Platformer](http://melonjs.github.io/tutorial-platformer/) Step by Step Tutorial.
 - [Space Invaders](http://melonjs.github.io/tutorial-space-invaders/) Step by Step Tutorial.

+> Note: current version of both the tutorials are not compatible with the ES6 version.

 You may find it useful to skim the overview found at the wiki [Details & Usage](https://github.com/melonjs/melonJS/wiki#details--usage)

-When starting your own projects, checkout the [boilerplate](https://github.com/melonjs/boilerplate)
+When starting your own projects, checkout our [es6 boilerplate](https://github.com/melonjs/es6-boilerplate)

 Download melonJS
 -------------------------------------------------------------------------------